-7. (1) Except as provided by subsection (2) of this Right given by registration, the registration (whether before or after the commencement of this Law) of a person in Part B of the register Part B, and infringeas proprietor of a trade mark in respect of any goods shall, ment if valid, give or be deemed to have given to that person the thereof. like right in relation to those goods as if the registration had been in Part A of the register, and the provisions of section 6 shall have effect in like manner in relation to a trade mark registered in Part B of the register as they have effect in relation to a trade mark registered in Part A of the register.

-(2) In any action for infringement of the right to the use of a trade mark given by registration as aforesaid in Part B of the register, otherwise than by an act that is deemed to be an infringement by virtue of section 8, no injunction or other relief shall be granted to the plaintiff if the defendant establishes to the satisfaction of the Court that the use of which the plaintiff complains is not likely to deceive or cause confusion or to be taken as indicating a connection in the course of trade between the goods and some person having the right either as proprietor or as registered user to use the trade mark.
+- 7. (1) Except as provided by subsection (2) of this section, the registration (whether before or after the commencement of this Law) of a person in Part B of the register as proprietor of a trade mark in respect of any goods or services (c) shall, if valid, give or be deemed to have given to that person the like right in relation to those goods or services as if the registration had been Part A of the register, and the provisions of section 6 shall have effect in like manner in relation to a trade mark registered in Part B of the register as they have effect in relation to a trade mark registered in Part A of the register. - (2) In any action for infringement of the right to the use of a trade mark given by registration as aforesaid in Part B of the register, otherwise than by an act this is deemed to be an infringement by virtue of section 8, no injunction or other relief shall be granted to the plaintiff if the defendant establishes to the satisfaction of the court that the use of which the plaintiff complains is not likely to deceive or cause confusion or to be taken as indicating a connection in the course of trade between the goods or services and some person having the right either as proprietor or as registered user to use the trade mark.